spencertipping/www/datacenter.md

 ![image](http://pix.toile-libre.org/upload/original/1497631781.jpg)

-That said, it's a tight fit.
+It's a tight fit though.
 No more room for anything, including the wifi access point (which is why it's hanging out with the dryer):

 ![image](http://pix.toile-libre.org/upload/original/1497631960.jpg)